rjmongeon/RPI-AWS/Rpi-sensor.md

 ![pydev](images/pi-dev.jpg "pydev")

 At this point in time we now have a working sensor that we can remote to.
 Put it somewhere in your house and connect it to your network.
-In this next section we are going to configure the sensor to talk to Amazon Web Services (AWS)
+You can do all the development on your Windows 10 box.
+In fact, if you expose the RDP port through your router you could take your laptop anywhere.